 What are some of the symptoms of asthma?

-- coughing
+- Coughing

-- wheezing
+- Wheezing

-- shortness of breath
+- Shortness of breath

-- tightness in the chest
+- Tightness in the chest

-- often people find it particularly difficult to breathe out and have an increase in sticky mucus and phlegm
+- Often people find it particularly difficult to breathe out and have an increase in sticky mucus and phlegm

-Not everyone will get all of these symptoms.
+It’s important to note that not everyone will get all of these symptoms.

 How to help in an asthma attack?

 If someone is having an asthma attack, always follow the instructions outlined on their medication.
-However, if they do not have them to hand, these are the steps to follow (these guidelines are suitable for both children and adults):
+However, if they do not have them to hand, these are the steps to follow.
+These guidelines are suitable for both children and adults.

 - Stay as calm as you can and encourage them to stay calm too